University Year and Events

 The academic year at Oxford runs from October to June.
 The year is divided into three terms: Michaelmas (autumn), Hilary (spring), and Trinity (summer).

-Michaelmas Term derives its name from the Feast of St Michael and All Angels, which falls on 29 September.
-Hilary Term is named after the feast day of St Hilary, which falls on 14 January, while Trinity Term comes from Trinity Sunday, which falls eight
+Michaelmas term derives its name from the Feast of St Michael and All Angels, which falls on 29 September.
+Hilary term is named after the feast day of St Hilary, which falls on 14 January, while Trinity term comes from Trinity Sunday, which falls eight weeks after Easter.

 Ceremonies and events